LightJason/lightjason.github.io/content/tutorial/agentspeak-in-fifteen-minutes.md

 ---
-title: "Basic Knowledge: Agent scenario in 15 minutes"
+title: "Tutorial: AgentSpeak scenario in 15 minutes"
 ---
 This tutorial explains how to build a simple, but full working scenario in 15 minutes with the current developing source code.
-You can download the [source codes](/download/agent-in-15min.zip)
+You can download the [source codes](/download/agentspeak-in-15min.zip)

 ## Tools you need